GOAT: A Training Framework for Goal-Oriented Agent with Tools: Implementation Details

 \section{Implementation Details}

+We use Llama-3-70B-Instruct model to generate synthetic training data for each benchmark within GOAT.
+While filtering via embedding similarity, we set the hyperparameter $\tau$ to 0.2 for GOATBench and APIBank, while a more conservative threshold of 0.05 is adopted for RestBench.
 Fine-tuning of LLM model was performed on a single NVIDIA H100 GPU for 3 epochs on every experiment.
 We adopted the Low-Rank Adaptation (LoRA) method \cite{lora} with \( r = 8 \), $\alpha=16$, and a dropout ratio of 0.05 to enable parameter-efficient fine-tuning on instruction-guided API execution tasks.
 All experiment results reported in this paper are based on a single run without variation across random seeds.

+We additionally provide the data statistics used in each training stage.
+API calls occur during dependency-graph construction (roughly two calls per edge) and during synthetic data generation (one call per node), and all endpoints used in our experiments (TMDB, Spotify, and StableToolBench APIs) are free services.
+The number of synthetic instances used for LLM fine-tuning is 8570 for RestGPT–TMDB, 924 for RestGPT–Spotify, 108 for API-Bank, and 1631, 1354, 650, and 420 for the Entertainment, Financial, Food, and Travel subsets of GOATBench.
+The corresponding numbers of query–document pairs used for SBERT training are 33169 for RestGPT–TMDB, 3389 for RestGPT–Spotify, 180 for API-Bank, and 5091, 4752, 1957, and 1166 for the four GOATBench domains.